PRECIOUS-Gold ticks up from 2-week low as market eyes Greece

 Speculation that the U.S. Federal Reserve will raise rates for the first time in nearly a decade has weighed on gold prices this year.
 Higher rates lift the opportunity cost of holding non-yielding bullion.

 Wednesday’s data on U.S. gross domestic product confirmed the improving outlook.
 The final figure for the first quarter showed contraction in the economy was less than previously estimated.
-(Editing by Himani Sarkar and Biju Dwarakanath)
+(Editing by Himani Sarkar)